avar/git-hyperfine/README.md

         git hyperfine --ghf-worktree-list | xargs -n 1 git worktree remove

   - \--ghf-worktree-xargs
-    A convenience wrapper for piping 'ghf-worktree-list to the above man:xargs\[1\] command.
-Use it as e.g:
+    A convenience wrapper for piping *--ghf-worktree-list* output to man:xargs\[1\].
+Equivalent to:

+        git hyperfine --ghf-worktree-list | xargs -n 1 $(git config hyperfine.xargs-options) <your command>

+    Use it as e.g.:

-        git hyperfine --ghf-worktree-xargs remove
+        git hyperfine --ghf-worktree-xargs git worktree remove

-    Which will be the equivalent of the above command.
+    To clean up the worktrees which git-hyperfine will create for running benchmarks.

+    Under *--dry-run* we inject an *echo* before whatever command it is you wanted to run.

+  - \--ghf-trace
+    Instrument generated code with "set -x".
+For use with man:git-hyperfine\[1\]*s '--show-output*.

+  - \--ghf-debug, --ghf-debug-trace
+    For debugging git-hyperfine itself. *--ghf-debug* shows debug output about option parsing etc. The *--ghf-debug-trace* turn on *set -x* for git-hyperfine itself, as opposed to *--ghf-trace* which’ll only do it for your code.

 # ALTERED OPTIONS

+\<command\>: In addition to being altered for [1](git-worktree) use this is optional if *hyperfine.hook.command* is defined.
+See [HOOK CONFIGURATION](#HOOKCFG).

   - \--help, --version
     git-hyperfine’s help and version output.
 The help output is the raw